KaliedaRik/Scrawl-canvas/docs/reference/sc-objects-overview.md

 While the SC (bespoke) property accessor functionality may seem over-complicated on first glance, the system has been built in this way for reasons that have evolved over the course of the library's history:

 + Every factory function constructs its object instances in the same way, assigning all the attributes that the object instance will ever hold with default values before populating those attributes with values supplied to it in the function's argument object.
 This is done to establish the [object instance's shape](https://mathiasbynens.be/notes/shapes-ics) in a way that promotes Javascript engine speed.
-+ The object instance's setter (`set()`, `setDelta()`) functions do the necessary work to maintain the instance's shape: if the user tries to add a new attribute to the instance, it will be ignored.
-These functions also manage part of the SC signals system, which tells objects that they need to update (some of) their attribute values as a result of updates in other parts of the ecosystem.
++ The object instance's setter (`.set()`, `.setDelta()`) functions do the necessary work to maintain the instance's shape: if the user tries to add a new attribute to the instance, it will be ignored.
+These functions also manage part of the [SC signals system](sc-events-signals.html), which tells objects that they need to update (some of) their attribute values as a result of updates in other parts of the ecosystem.
 + The object instances that a factory function generates can be complicated, with nested arrays, functions and objects assigned to attributes.
 SC property accessors try to simplify the getting and setting of instance attributes so that developers don't need to remember the instance's shape to get work done (thus, a better developer experience).

 > **tl;dr:** SC does ***not*** encourage the use of [Javascript property accessors](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Property_accessors) (dot-notation or bracket-notation syntax) for getting or setting values on factory-generated object instances in product code.
 Use the `.get('attribute')`, `.set({key: value, ...})` and `.setDelta({key: value, ...})` functions instead.